Nonintersecting random walks in the neighborhood of a symmetric tacnode: Finite system at Finite system at tau=0

-In this section we will prove Theorem~\ref{MainTheorem} for $t_1=t_2=0$.
-Consider a continuous time random walk in $\Z$ with jumps $\pm 1$, which occur independently with rate $1$, i.e., the waiting times of the up- and down-jumps are independent and exponentially distributed with mean $1$.
+In this section we will prove Theorem~\ref{MainTheorem}, in particular the formula for kernel $\widetilde{\BK}_m(x,y)=\widetilde\BK_m^{\mathrm{ext}}(0,x;0,y)$, as in (\ref{eqThmKernelHolesIntroExt}), for $t_1=t_2=0$.
+Consider a continuous time random walk in $\Z$ with jumps $\pm1$, which occur independently with rate $1$; that is, the waiting times of the up- and down-jumps are independent and exponentially distributed with mean~$1$.
 Thus, the number of up-jumps (and similarly down-jumps) during the time interval $[0,t]$ is Poisson distributed,

 As will be shown, the transition probability $p_t(x,y)$ of going from $x$ to $y$ during a time interval of length $t$ is given by